 - enhanced opportunities for passive recreation with approximately 2,800m² of land currently used for active sport being converted to passive open space

-- energy efficient and environmental friendly LED sports ground lighting that increase training opportunities for participants between the hours of 5pm and 9pm
+- energy efficient and environmentally friendly LED sports ground lighting that increase training opportunities for participants between the hours of 5pm and 9pm

 - relocation of the cricket wicket off the soccer field, providing a safer facility for sporting participants.

-The project is funded through the 2018-19 capital works budget and foreshadowed in the 2019-20 capital works budget.
+The project is funded through Council's capital works budget and foreshadowed in the 2019-20 capital works budget.
 The total project cost is estimated at $4.5m.

 For further information or to submit any queries, please email Rebecca Carland at [email protected] or phone 9278 4595.